 José Nunes is a Portuguese violist based in Amsterdam.
 Currently he is the Co-Principal Viola at the Rotterdam Philharmonic Orchestra with chief conductor Lahav Shani.

-He finished his masters studies with distinction at the Conservatorium van Amsterdam with Nobuko Imai and Francien Schatborn in 2020.
-During the same period, he was an Academist of the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra, and he held a scholarship of the Gulbenkian Foundation in Lisbon.
+Between 2018 and 2020 he was an Academist of the Netherlands Philharmonic Orchestra and Netherlands Chamber Orchestra, and he held a scholarship of the Gulbenkian Foundation in Lisbon.

-From September 2022, José is an artist in residence at the Queen Elisabeth Music Chapel, under the guidance of Miguel da Silva.
+Since September 2022, José is an artist in residence at the Queen Elisabeth Music Chapel, under the guidance of Miguel da Silva.

 José plays on a Charles Bazin bow generously loaned by the Dutch Nationaal Muziekinstrumenten Fonds.